 Because the game occurs in a post apocalyptic world.
 You can’t get resources in the same way you can in most survival games.
 In some cases, you’ll need to craft devices to collect rain water and grow your own crops, as there are no animals you can hunt.

-I’m aware that the game looks barebones.
+I’m aware that the it looks barebones.
 I’m trying to add systems first and polish later.
-Most of the structure is component based and data driven.
-The AI is using Behavior Trees.
+Most of it is component based and data driven.

 For now, this is what the game has: